Youngzt998/ziteng.yang.github.io/index.md

 ## Other Facts

+#### Jokes

+- I usually mix up with "sophomore" and "semaphore"

+#### Computer Science

+- I was also admitted by the *Master of Logic* program at the University of Amsterdam.
+But not rich enough to enroll : (
+- I have no industrial experience till now.
+I still regard myself as a nonprofessional programmer...
+- Unlike a lot of my friends that started learning programming at a very young age, I never stepped into it until freshman year at SJTU.
+- I gave up a desire of stepping into game design, another totally different career life at sophomore.
+This is mainly because I didn't found neither a good mentor/advisor nor suitable partners and didn't make it by self-study.
+Nevertheless, I did in the area of Programming Languages later!
+But I always love the world of video games.

+#### Life

 - I was born and raised up in Chongqing, China.
 This is a magical city built on several mountains.
 You should pay a visit if you'd like to see how such thing could exist.
 My father comes from Hebei Province in China and worked there in a city named Zhuozhou close to Beijing for a very long time.
 Therefore, I was also familiar with this two cities.
 - Although I lived in Shanghai for 4 years during my undergraduate life, I know nothing about Shanghai at all because I spend most of my time on campus : (